CaTCCH

 The Problem

-Dehumanization – Content that strips groups or individuals of dignity, reinforcing division. | Partisan Violence – Content that normalizes or incites political violence.
+Dehumanization – Content that stripped groups or individuals of dignity, reinforcing division. | Partisan Violence – Content that normalized or incited political violence.

 .png)